eizengan/reforge/INTRODUCTION.md

 ## Defining Transforms

 Transforms are used by Reforge to determine how to obtain a single, transformed value from a Source.
-A Transform can be a Proc taking one argument (the Source) or no arguments.
+A Transform can be a Proc which takes the Source as an argument or a Proc which takes no arguments.
 For some simple Transforms a Configuration Hash can be used instead.

 ### Transform Configuration Hashes

 #### Key Configuration Hashes

-If the data you need exists in a nesting of Hash- or Array-like objects, then you can use a key configuration hash to obtain it.
-These paired Transforms will produce the same results:
+If the data you need from a Source exists inside nested Hash- or Array-like objects, then you can use a Transform defined by a key configuration hash to obtain it.
+The pairs of Transforms below will produce the same results:
 ```ruby
 transform = ->(source) { source[:foo] }
 transform = { key: :foo }